Krillle/signalk-to-venus/README.md

 The plugin is enabled by default and should work right away with default settings.

-If you see in the Signal K dashboard **signalk-to-venus** getting connection errors like **"Venus OS not reachable at venus.local"**, this means:
+If you see in the Signal K dashboard that **signalk-to-venus** is getting connection errors like **"Venus OS not reachable at venus.local"**, this means:
 - Your Cerbo GX is not reachable at **venus.local**.
 Set the correct host or IP in the plugin settings.
-- The D-Bus over TCP is not enabled on the Cerbo GX.
-See step 1 and 2.
+- D-Bus over TCP is not enabled on the Cerbo GX.
+See steps 1 and 2.
 - You don't have a Venus OS device on your network.